Beliavsky/Fortran-Tools/README.md

 [Mercurium](https://github.com/bsc-pm/mcxx):  C/C++/Fortran source-to-source compilation infrastructure aimed at fast prototyping developed by the Programming Models group at the Barcelona Supercomputing Center.
 Mercurium is used, together with the Nanos++ Runtime Library, to implement the OmpSs programming model.
 Both tools provide also an implementation of OpenMP 3.1.

+[modern-fortran-docker](https://github.com/modern-fortran/modern-fortran-docker): Dockerfile to build a modern-fortran Docker image.
+It is based on Ubuntu 23.10, which has several enhancements to the Linux kernel and supports GCC GFortran v13.2.0.
+This Dockerfile installs gfortran, OpenMPI, and OpenCoarrays and also git clones the modern-fortran projects.

 [NAG](https://www.nag.com/content/nag-fortran-compiler): robust and highly tested Fortran compiler, valued for its checking capabilities and detailed error reporting.
 Available on Linux, Microsoft Windows and Mac OS X, including Apple Silicon Macs.
 (C)

 [NEC](https://www.nec.com/en/global/solutions/hpc/sx/tools.html): Fortran compiler conforms to the Fortran-2003 standard (ISO/IEC 1539-1:2004) and supports many features from Fortran-2008 (ISO/IEC 1539-1:2010).
 NEC has more than 30 years’ experience in compiler technology for high-end vector machines, and these newly developed compilers will be based on this experience and support all the optimization strategies that NEC compilers are known for.
 (C)